 Numbers for this tour are limited so please do not delay booking as the system will cut off ticket purchases when capacity is reached.
 Please do not book

-unless you know that you can bring with you a physical copy of some photo ID (such as a passport of driving licence).
+unless you know that you can bring with you original, physical piece of photo ID (such as a passport or driving licence).

 The tour starts at 12.45 on Harwell Campus, giving participants a chance to join the Harwell Heritage Tour beforehand and stop at the LIghtBox Cafe for a coffee